-In general, the 2021/22 year proved to be another particularly challenging one but the financial results presented in this report, given the circumstances, reflect an overall satisfactory position for the Joint Committee.
+In general, the 2022/23 year proved to be another particularly challenging one but the financial results presented in this report, given the circumstances, reflect an overall satisfactory position for the Joint Committee.

-Once again, the management of cashflow remained strong and expenditure was within budget The General Reserves reduced by £184,684 against a budgeted reduction of £445,000; the difference largely being due to timing differences on procurement expenditure.
+Once again, the management of cashflow remained strong and expenditure was within budget, outside of the cost to fund the Judicial Review of the planning decision for the Residual Waste Treatment Project.
+The General Reserves reduced by $\pm 392,733$ against a budgeted reduction of $\pm 315,000$; the difference largely being due to the ± 109 k cost incurred on the Judicial Review.

-Finally, arc21 would like to take the opportunity to formally acknowledge the ongoing support and commitment from the elected Members of the Joint Committee and the Officers of our
+Finally, arc21 would like to take the opportunity to formally acknowledge the ongoing support and commitment from the elected Members of the Joint Committee and the Officers of our Partner Councils.

-Partner Councils.
 Their support is one of the critical success factors behind arc21.